IT202/project2/README.md

 9. Similar to #8, with one wrinkle.
 Keep in mind that indexes are zero-based in JavaScript (not that you need to write any JavaScript.)

 10. ` add, commit, push `  And don't make any changes directly on GitHub!

+To get the Google Map to load, either remove the `apiKey` URL parameter from the `script` tag for the Google Maps API, or update the value with your own key.
+Navigate to https://developers.google.com/maps/ , click the __Get Started__ button, select __Google Maps JavaScript API__, and on _that_ page, click the __GET A KEY__ button.

+You're going to need your own key for later projects.